Louciaul/LoRaWAN-Oulu-battery-check/README.md

 ## Run the code

-This code connects to Oulu's LoWaRAN network influxDB endpoint
+This code connects to Oulu's LoRaWAN network influxDB endpoint

 To run the code use: